zentala/ue.zentala.io/content/european-egovement.md

 - make europe really digital. for now europe is moving away from being digital. countires digtalizing itself, but UE not at all. time to digtalize UE.
 - digital and european scale eGov is required for business!

+# Role of eGov systems in the world political stability & china detraction
+Future of govements and administration is digital.
+Whoever doubt that, should aready be sure after COVID pandemy. eGovement solutions become more important then ever during those times.

+United Europe has potencial to develop a world-class eGov solutions.
+Those solutions could and should be exported to the third counties.
+This way we will promote democratic values and ways of solving problems.

+Let's me explain.

+China already exports their IT eGov systems.
+With those IT eGov systems they export specyfic, totalitaric, way of ruling the country.
+With constantly growing role of those it systems, in middle-term (30y?), this process will push polliticaly (those countires who are using china egov software) torwards China and totalitarism.

+If govement will have a stick, they will use a stick on their citizens.
+If they will have a carrot, they will use a carrot.
+China is selling it-egov-sticks.
+Let's grow and sell it-egov-carrots.

+What Europe can do for the world peace and wellbeing is exporting democary trough the technology, trough proposed it egov systems.
+I believe, that the way we will digitalize our political systems and administration, will shape the next one/few hundreds years of political history.

+I would like to notice, that **for the first time in history we have a chance to provide all World citizens amlost equall access to one public service**, and this is **eGov** because everyone will have in 1-2 decades when digitalization will be pretty done.
+With "one simple trick" we could easily provide poor countries something that will increase their quality of live and productivity.
+Possiblity to open company, to learn online, to control medical data, to sign documents online, etc.

+# Europe has potential to become a data-Swiss-bank for new gold (data)
+With a strong tradition of personal freedom, word freedom, privacy, banking freedom we are in the best position to become a datacenter-Switzland for world.
+Data is a new gold.
+Gold need banks, where can be safely keeped.
+Where would you store the most secret and important information if you should have to store it somewhere?
+Where poor and destabilized country should keep their eGov data?
+Europe could be this place.
+Safe haven for the data.
+We are in the best position to take this role in global because of regualations and traditions that we already had.

 # Build eGovernment core together

 * we don't have money to do it professional alone